 A request to extend the date for making a loss offset election is filed on 10 April after 31 March of the year following the year of loss offset.
 The reason given for requesting the extension is that although the loss company's income tax return had been prepared and filed sometime previously there were numerous profit companies in the group and the preparation of those returns had taken time.
 Consequently, the income tax returns for the profit companies had been filed late.
+At the time of filing its return, the loss company was unaware of the group company's profit outcome.
 The loss company made no loss offset election within the time for the loss company to file their income tax return.
-Section 113 of the TAA would not be applied to allow a loss offset.
-As such, the timeframe for notifying the loss offset election would not be extended.
+Section 113 (TAA) would be applied to allow a loss offset.
+The reason is that the loss company was not aware of the full facts and erred when it took its tax position (refer para [59] of SPS 16/01 - Requests to amend assessments).